harry5z/Sanguosha/README.md

 Minus: when a player is equipped the horse, the reaching distance of the player is increase by 1 (i.e. easier to reach others).

 General rule of equipments: at most one equipment can be equipped for each type (weapon,shield,plus,minus), so when a new equipment is equipped, the old one (of the same type) is discarded.

+1/18/2014:
+Added two shields: Iron Shield and Ratten Armor

+Iron Shield: makes black "Attack" not effective

+Rattan Armor: makes Barbarian Invasion, Arrow Salvo, and normal "Attack" not effective.
+When taking any damage of element Fire, the damage +1 (not yet implemented).